knottem/Advent-of-Code/README.md

-# Advent of Code 2022 Solutions
+# Advent of Code Solutions

 This repository contains my solutions to the Advent of Code 2022 challenges.
 Advent of Code is an annual event that features a series of coding puzzles that are released daily during the month of December.
 The puzzles are designed to test your problem-solving skills, algorithmic thinking, and coding abilities.

 ## How to Use this Repository

 Each day's puzzle has its own directory, named according to the day of the month (e.g., day01/, day02/, etc.).
 Within each directory, you will find the solution code for the puzzle.
-The code is written in Kotlin.
+The code is written in either Kotlin or Java

 ## About Advent of Code